 Our audit was conducted for the purpose of forming an opinion on the financial statements that comprise the Agency's basic financial statements.
 The accompanying Financial Data Schedule is presented for purposes of additional analysis as required by Uniform Financial Reporting Standards issued by the U.S. Department of Housing and Urban Development ("HUD") and is not a required part of the basic financial statements.
-The accompanying Schedule of Modernization Cost Certificates for Completed Projects is presented for purposes of additional analysis in accordance with filing requirements with HUD.
-Such information is the responsibility of management and was derived from and relates directly to the underlying accounting and other records used to prepare the basic financial statements.
+This supplementary information is the responsibility of management and was derived from and relates directly to the underlying accounting and other records used to prepare the basic financial statements.